 Every Sa: Back to the Eighties dance party and show with Jessie’s Girl.

 In the 1960s Bronx, a gangster takes a young boy under his wing and introduces him to the mob life, much to the disapproval of his loving, hard-working father.
 As the boy grows into a man, which family and code of honor will he chose?
-The original doo-wop score for this new musical is by Tony and Oscar winner Alan Menken and Tony nominee Glenn Slater.
+Chazz Palminteri has written the book for the new musical, while the original doo-wop score is by Tony and Oscar winner Alan Menken and Tony nominee Glenn Slater.
 Robert De Niro co-directs with Jerry Zaks.

 (Closes Oct.
 30, 2016)